Isoresidual curves

 \end{cor}

-\begin{proof} By Proposition~\ref{prop:boundary}, for a multi-scale differential contained in $\mathcal D_\lambda$ with multiple levels, every top-level pole has zero residue.
-Additionally, every vertex (of genus zero) must contain at least one pole.
-However, a simple pole on the top level cannot have zero residue, which justifies the first claim.
-Since $\overline{\mathcal F}_\lambda$ is smooth by Theorem~\ref{thm:closureMSD}, we have
+\begin{proof} By Proposition~\ref{prop:boundary}, for a multi-scale differential contained in $\mathcal D_\lambda$ with multiple levels, if there is a pole below the top level, then every top-level pole has zero residue.
+Note that every vertex (of genus zero) on top level must contain at least one pole.
+Additionally, a simple pole on the top level cannot have zero residue.
+This thus justifies the first claim.
+We remark that $D_\lambda$ can contain multi-scale differentials with a two-level, two-vertex graph, where all simple poles are on the top-level vertex with prescribed generic residues.
+Note that the locus of such multi-scale differentials is $0$-dimensional and thus does not produce any extraneous boundary component in $\mathcal D_\lambda$ but not in $\overline{\mathcal F}_\lambda$.